-Sessions 5-6.
+Sessions 5-7.
 Decision making in sports

-- Markov modeling of games: states, transition probabilities and state values - Baseball: analysis of bunting, base-stealing and other strategies - Football: analysis of run versus pass, punt or go-for-it - Assessing the value of a play using run value added and win probability added - Decision making with strategic interactions using game theory
+- Markov modeling of games: states, transition probabilities and state values - Baseball: analysis of bunting, base-stealing and other strategies - Football: analysis of run versus pass, punt or go-for-it - Soccer: analysis of passes and "on ball" value - Hockey: analysis of when to pull the goalie - Assessing the value of a play using run value added and win probability added - Decision making with strategic interactions using game theory

-Sessions 7-9.
+Sessions 8-9.
 Sports betting

-- Overview: betting markets, odds, "prop" bets, setting betting lines - Investigating the efficiency of betting markets - Setting betting lines - Money management and the Kelly criterion
+- Overview: betting markets, odds, setting betting lines - Investigating the efficiency of betting markets - Setting betting lines - Money management and the Kelly criterion